 1. Whisk all dry ingredients (baking mix + yeast) with with the amount of warm water listed on the back of the bag (~105° like a bath).
 It'll look wet at first but will thicken up shortly.

 2. Cover the dough with a dishtowel and let it rise ~30min, until doubled in volume.

 3. Heat a large pan (preferably cast iron).

-4. Once risen, roll out 1/4 of the dough with plenty of gf flour into a disk ~1/2 inch thick.
+4. Once risen, roll out 1/4 of the dough with gf flour or oil (to prevent sticking) into a disk ~1/2 inch thick.

 5. Once hot, place the dough in the pan.
 Cook until dough has dark brown (verging on burnt) spots all over it.
 Flip over and do the same on the other side.

 6. Repeat steps 4 & 5 with remaining dough.